 4. Add broccoli and salt and pepper to taste

-Tip: Your veggies doesn’t need to be too soft because it will still be baked
+Tip: No need to cook the veggies through because it will still be baked.

 5. Add All purpose cream, simmer, and turn off the heat.